COVID-19 Guidance For NYC Tenants: Paying Rent, Cleaning, and Office Reopening

 Some solutions we’ve seen work:

-- 3-6 months of free rent now to be added to the end of the existing lease term.
+- 3-6 months of free rent to be added to the end of your existing lease

 We’ve partnered with our trusted friends at Golenbock Eiseman Assor Bell & Peskoe (GEABP) to look at your lease to summarize your rights and answer questions on an off-meter basis (at no cost to you).
 Please let us know if this is helpful to you and we will connect you to them.